Jamayne Isaako: 2023

 Arthur Beetson Medal Player of the Year as well as the Best Back, the Most Consistent, and the Players' Player awards for 2023.
 At the 2023 Dally M Awards held at Royal Randwick Racecourse in Sydney, Isaako was awarded the Ken Irvine Medal for being the "Top Tryscorer of the Year", named as the "Top Pointscorer of the Year" and Winger of the Year.
 The Dolphins extended Isaako's contract until the end of 2026.

 2024

 In the 2024 NRL season, Isaako played all twenty-four games for the Dolphins and they finished 10th on the table.
 In round 9, he scored a hat-trick and kicked four goals in the Dolphins 28–26 victory over North Queensland.
 Isaako finished the season as the club's top point scorer and the second highest NRL point-scorer for that year.

 2025

 Despite finishing the 2025 NRL season in ninth place and missing the finals, the Dolphins scored the most points (721) of any team.
 With 278 points, Isaako played all Dolphins games and individually recorded the highest points in the competition.

+2026

+On 29 March 2026, the Melbourne Storm announced that Isaako had signed a two-year deal with their club and would depart the Dolphins at the end of the 2026 NRL season.
+In round 10 of 2026, Isaako scored three tries and kicked six goals in the Dolphins 44-12 win over the Canterbury-Bankstown Bulldogs at Suncorp Stadium.
+This equalled Isaako's own NRL and Dolphins club record for most points (24) in a game, a record he previously set against the St. George Illawarra Dragons in round 14 2025.

+In round 15 against the Sydney Roosters, Isaako played with a dislocated finger and equalled Steve Gearin’s all-time premiership record of scoring points in his 94th consecutive match.
+Isaako surpassed this record in the next round on 20 June against the Wests Tigers.
+In round 24, Isaako scored 1000 club points for the fewest NRL games (93); this broke the 1981 record (98) of Michael Cronin (Parramatta Eels).
+At season end, Isaako was the 2026 top points (288) scorer in the NRL.
+He kicked an additional five goals worth ten points in Finals Week 1 against the New Zealand Warriors.
+On 25 September against the Sydney Roosters in a preliminary final, Isaako scored twelve points to finish on 310 points (including the finals series) and became the fourth player in NRL history to score at least 300 points in a single season.
+This was achieved in his 98th and last match for the Dolphins club.